makramjandar/AKS-TERRAFORM/README.md

 ### AKS GPU Cluster

-> `sudo` uage is better as local tools install with terraform would work.
+> `sudo` usage is better as local tools install with terraform would work.

 https://github.com/dwaiba/aks-terraform - "GPU Compute" k8s for AKS - 2 Tesla K80s available for cluster and seen by k8s